aashish-bidap/aashish-bidap.github.io/_posts/2020-08-15-Real Time Twitter Data Analysis.md

 - Most retweeted Tweets
 - Sentiment of the Tweets using Twitter data.

+This real-time end-to-end Twitter monitoring system is designed for the enterprises to evaluate Twitter data.As we know twitter is a great place for the real-time high-throughput data source with 6000 tweets per seconds on average, we could use it to uncover the breaking news stories, identify industry-wide trends, and take actions on time.
+In practice, keep tracking of all relevant Twitter content in real-time,understand the users sentiment regarding a topic,trending user tweets.

 ## Technology Used
 - Natural Language Processing
 - Real Time Streaming ETL